neoskorea/neos-homepage/README.md

-# NEOS Creative Agency Website
+# neos Creative Agency Website

-A modern, responsive website for NEOS Creative Agency built with Next.js and Tailwind CSS.
+A modern, responsive website for neos Creative Agency built with Next.js and Tailwind CSS.

 ## Features